Revisiting Phase Stability and Superconductivity in Ca-H Superhydrides with Anharmonic Effects: 3. Conclusion

 Our work clarifies the stability ranges of all potentially superconducting phases in the Ca–H system across pressure and temperature.
 We identify Ca$_8$H$_{46-\delta}$ as the thermodynamically stable phase at low temperatures, while CaH$_{6-\delta}$ becomes accessible at high temperatures ($\sim 500$ K).
 The observed decrease in $T_\mathrm{c}$ upon decompression is primarily attributed to a reduction in hydrogen content.
-Guided by theory, we successfully synthesized high-$T_\mathrm{c}$ CaH$_6$ under high-pressure and high-temperature conditions by tuning the laser heating temperature, and obtained low-$T_\mathrm{c}$ Ca$_8$H$_{46-\delta}$ at lower temperatures.
 Our findings clearly explain the experimentally observed emergence of high-$T_\mathrm{c}$ and low-$T_\mathrm{c}$ phases and their temperature and pressure dependence.
 Moreover, highlight the critical role of temperature and anharmonic effects in stabilizing high-pressure superconducting phases.